 “In this job, we milled 2 inches off the surface to help maintain road elevation, but all the rest of the materials were recycled in place.
 They never left the site,” says Bitsko.
 “You’re using most of what’s out there and minimizing the amount of material trucked off of or into the site.”

-On this particular job, a Hensley tri-cement spreader truck was used to apply the cement in advance of the recycling train.
-An asphalt cement tanker truck was pushed in front of a Wirtgen 2500s reclaimer/stabilizer.
+On this particular job, a Hensley tri-cement spreader truck was used to apply the required cement in advance of the recycling train.
+An asphalt cement tanker truck was pushed in front of a Wirtgen 2500s Reclaimer/Stabilizer.
 The PG64-22 hot liquid AC was introduced directly into the Wirtgen during pulverization.
-The recycler pulled a water tanker, which was feeding water into the machine, providing the material for the foaming process.
+The recycler is then pulling a water tanker, which is feeding water into the machine, providing the material for the foaming process.

 “Speed was of the essence for us,” says Bitsko.
 “With this process you’re running a machine over the road, pulverizing the material and not creating any significant elevation changes.
 That is where we cut down on traffic control and trying to change lane patterns.”

-After recycling, the road was given an HMA Superpave asphalt overlay.
+After recycling, the road was given a HMA Superpave asphalt overlay per NJDOT or PennDot requirements.

 “The work can be done much quicker than with traditional paving methods since it’s a much more compact operation,” says Bitsko.
-During the project, 33,000 square yards were recycled and re-paved in 25 working days.
+33,000 square yard were recycled and re-paved in 25 working days.

 Savings worth celebrating

 Due to the compact operation of the paving train, the job was able to cut truck traffic by 80% over a traditional job.
-“We had about 270 truck trips, with the milling and the new HMA wearing course being brought in,” says Bitsko.
+“We had about 270 truck trips, due to the milling and the new HMA wearing course being brought in” says Bitsko.
 “If we would have boxed it out, there would have been over 1,400 truck trips.
-With this system, you’re not damaging roads to build them.
+So with this system, you’re not damaging roads to build roads.
 You’re keeping trucks out of local intersections and away from tourists.”

-The project also won the 2014 Distinguished Engineering Award from the New Jersey Alliance for Action.
+The project won the 2014 Distinguished Engineering Award from the New Jersey Alliance for Action, a construction advocacy organization — this award was received during a ceremony in Holmdel on Jan.
+30.

-Finally, the project won one of three national recycling awards from the Asphalt Recycling & Reclaiming Association.
+Finally, the project won one of three national recycling awards from the Asphalt Recycling and Reclaiming Association at their annual conference in February of this year.

 “The project demonstrated that it is possible to successfully stretch our scarce resources and introduce green construction into heavy highway work,” says Bitsko.
-“It exemplifies the current trend to get in, get it done and get out.”
+“It exemplifies the current trend to get in, get it done and get out.
+It is hoped that this project will serve to launch the (foamed asphalt) process in this region, which will be a benefit to all.”